Guidelines & Criteria

 7. Does the course proposal have the support of the faculty associates of the college?
 This can be provided in a manner determined by the college magisters and may include a designated subset of the faculty associates.
 To ensure that there is sufficient time for review within the college, each proposal should be submitted to the college magisters with sufficient time in advance of the proposal deadline, as specified by the college magisters.
 The masters may find it helpful to have the input of the academic fellows/mentors in the college during this process.

 8. The best procedural step to ensure that the answers to these questions are positive is through the mentoring provided by the faculty sponsor.
-This is facilitated when the faculty sponsor provides a statement (approximately 1 page) addressing the substance of the course, the supporting materials, the learning objectives, and the assignments.
-As such, it is imperative that the student instructor work with the faculty sponsor from the outset of the planning process, rather than at the last minute.
+As such, it is imperative that the student instructor work with the faculty sponsor from the outset of the planning process, rather than the last minute.